Judge: Police reports at psychiatric hospital are public

 LAKEWOOD, Wash.
 (AP) — A judge has ruled that the names of people in police reports involving alleged crimes are public records even if the people are patients at a Washington state psychiatric hospital.

-The News Tribune reports that Pierce County Superior Court Judge Jack Nevin ruled Friday that police reports are not health care records.
+The News Tribune reports that Pierce County Superior Court Judge Jack Nevin issued the ruling Friday.

-Nevin in a short statement also says that suspects in criminal actions are not patients as far as the police are concerned.
+"Police reports are not health care records, and suspects in criminal actions are not patients, insofar as law enforcement is concerned," he said.

 Information from: The News Tribune, http://www.thenewstribune.com